The modular Association for Coaching, Accredited Advanced Diploma in Coaching

 (Coach Learning Log).

-To enable delegates to become knowledgeable in coaching and be proficient in coaching skills.
+To enable learners to become knowledgeable in coaching and be proficient in coaching skills.
 The course objectives are all of those in each of the modules.

 The Diploma consists of three modular certificate programmes: